Vikash-8090-Yadav/Solidity-Pathshala/Study_Material/Solidity_Advance/Abstract contracts/readme.md

 ![after funk](https://user-images.githubusercontent.com/95535448/188609756-6c63ca62-74dc-43f7-b83f-da2fa63e4456.png)

-Now, we are using a function which does not have any implementation in the parent contract , lets to compile it
+Now, we are using a function which does not have any implementation in the parent contract , lets to compile it.

+Aftwe compiling we will notice three major erros:-

 5) Error 1:-

 ![error](https://user-images.githubusercontent.com/95535448/188612054-d1b70c29-650e-4b44-9162-a5234668a9e6.png)

-We can see that we are using a function without implementation so in that case we have to make that contract an abstract contract.
+We can see that we are using a function without implementation so in that case we have to make that contract an **abstract** contract.

 6) Error 2:-

 ![error2](https://user-images.githubusercontent.com/95535448/188614705-3b164fd7-fd91-4888-bb37-2fe9def70887.png)

-Whenever we are making an abstract contract and that abstract contract has a function without implementation we have to mark that fucntion as virtual.
+Whenever we are making an abstract contract and that abstract contract has a function without implementation we have to mark that fucntion as **virtual**.

 7) Error 3:-